winitzki/scall/tutorial/programming_dhall.md

 `GFix F → ∀(r : Type) → (F r → r) → r  ≅  GFix F → LFix F`

-This can be now seen as a conversion from the greatest fixpoint to the least fixpoint of the same recursion scheme.
+This can be now seen as a conversion from the greatest fixpoint to the least fixpoint of the same structure functor.
 The converse transformation (from the least fixpoint to the greatest fixpoint) can be implemented in Dhall as shown in the previous chapter.

 Now we turn to the question of implementing hylomorphisms in Dhall.
 An immediate problem for Dhall is that termination of hylomorphisms is not (and _cannot_ be) guaranteed.
-To see why, note that a hylomorphism converts `GFix F` to `LFix F` in a way that is natural in `F` (i.e., it works in the same way for all recursion schemes `F`).
+To see why, note that a hylomorphism converts `GFix F` to `LFix F` in a way that is natural in `F` (i.e., it works in the same way for all structure functors `F`).
 This sort of conversion can be done only by copying all values from one data structure to another, completely preserving the recursive structure.
 However, a value of a greatest fixpoint type (for example, an unbounded list or an unbounded tree) could allow us to extract an unbounded number of data items, while values of least fixpoint types are always bounded (that is, the data size must be known in advance).
 A hylomorphism's code will try to extract all data from an unbounded list, which cannot terminate.